 Portugal has become a popular destination for various reasons, including work opportunities.
 If you plan to work in Portugal, you may need to apply for a Portuguese D1 Work Visa.
-This comprehensive guide contains all the information you need to know about obtaining a work visa in Portugal.

-Who needs a visa for working in Portugal?
+Who Needs a Visa for Working in Portugal?

 EU/EEA/Swiss citizens

 EU/EEA/Swiss citizens in another EU country don’t need a specific visa to work in Portugal.
 You have the right to travel, work and reside in Portugal without the need for a visa.
-For stays exceeding three months, secure a Residence Certificate (Certificado de Registo) in Portugal.

 Non-EU/EEA/Swiss citizens